Mawla: Etymology

-History

-The term originated in the pre-Islamic Arabia to refer to a politically-active class of slaves and freedmen, Daniel Pipes argued that the first indication of the Mamluk military class were rooted from the practice of early Muslims such as Zubayr ibn al-Awwam and Uthman ibn Affan of owning massive number of slaves and practice of this Islamic manumission of slaves.
-The Zubayrids army under Abd Allah ibn al-Zubayr, son of Zubayr, has practiced these freed slave retainers during the second civil war.

-Later it gained more prominence during Umayyad Caliphate, as many non-Arab subjects converted to Islam.
-The influx of non-Arab converts to Islam created a new difficulty in incorporating them into tribal Arab society.
-The solution appeared to be the creation of a contract, a wala', through which the non-Arab Muslims acquired an Arab patron (mawla).
-They continued to pay a similar tax that was required from the people of the book and were generally excluded from government and the military until the end of the Umayyad Caliphate.
-In Khorasan and Persia, the Arabs held most of the higher positions in the armed forces and in the upper echelons of government.

-The Abbasid Revolution in 750 CE challenged the political and social privileges held so far by the Arabs.
-The key figure in this revolution was Abu Muslim Khorasani.
-He was a Persian, born in Isfahan and therefore had impeccable credentials of birth with the exploited Persian majority.
-The legacy of Umayyad excesses had created extreme bitterness among the local population.
-Unfair taxation had fostered dislike of the Arabs among the Persians.
 Under the Abbasid rulers of the 9th century, the non-Arab converts comprised an important part of the army.
 The institution of wala' as a requirement to enter Muslim society ceased to exist after the fall of the Umayyads, as the Abbasids favoured a universal interpretation of Islam that was not the exclusive religion of the Arab elite.
-However, the rise to political power of non-Arab ethnic groups eventually restricted the power of the Abbasid caliph in Baghdad, as Persian, Turkic and Berber Muslims began to form independent sultanates.
+However, throughout the centuries, the rise of political power of regional Arab dynasties and non-Arab ethnic groups eventually restricted the power of the Abbasid caliph in Baghdad, as Persian, Turkic and Berber Muslims began to form independent and autonomous sultanates.

 Abu Hanifa was the founder of the Hanafi school of jurisprudence within Sunni Islam and lived through the Abbasid Revolution.
-He famously stated in one of his dictums: "The belief of a newly converted Turk is the same as that of an Arab from Hejaz."
+He famously stated in one of his sayings: "The belief of a newly converted Turk is the same as that of an Arab from Hejaz."

-However, this institution continued in the Abbasid period on a much smaller scale with the formation of armies entirely composed of non-Muslim slaves in the service of the Caliph.
-These slaves were considered to be the mawali of the Caliph and were thus in theory more loyal to the Caliph than free Muslim troops.
-This practice persisted throughout Islamic history through to the Ottoman period, who formed their own corps of non-Muslim slave troops known as the Janissaries.
+This institution continued in the Abbasid period on a much smaller scale when the 8th Abbasid Caliph, al-Mu'tasim, formed private corps entirely composed of non-Arabs in the service of the Caliph.
+These men were the mawali of the Caliph and were thus considered to be more loyal to the Caliph.
+This practice persisted throughout Islamic history through to the Ottoman period.